jdomingu19/hello-javascript/README.md

 ## ❔ What's JavaScript

-> [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) is a versatile, high-level programming language that powers dynamic behavior on the web.
-It enables developers to create interactive user interfaces, manipulate the Document Object Model (DOM), and connect applications with APIs, making websites and web apps responsive and engaging.
-As a core technology of the modern web, alongside HTML and CSS, JavaScript runs directly in the browser without requiring compilation, ensuring broad compatibility across platforms.
+> [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) is a flexible programming language that brings interactivity to the web.
+It lets developers update content dynamically, respond to user actions, and connect with external services, making websites more engaging.
+As one of the three core web technologies, alongside HTML and CSS, JavaScript runs directly in the browser and works consistently across platforms.
 >
-> Beyond the browser, JavaScript has grown into a universal language for software development.
-With environments like Node.js, it executes on servers and supports building scalable backend systems.
-Its ecosystem includes powerful frameworks and libraries such as React, Angular, and Vue, which streamline development and enhance productivity.
-JavaScript’s flexibility, extensive community support, and continuous evolution make it an essential tool for building everything from small interactive components to large-scale applications.
+> JavaScript also extends beyond the browser with environments like Node.js, enabling developers to build backend systems and full-stack applications.
+Its ecosystem includes frameworks such as React, Angular, and Vue, which simplify development and improve productivity.
+With strong community support and continuous evolution, JavaScript remains a key tool for creating everything from small interactive features to large-scale applications.

 ## 🔤 JavaScript Code Example